 - Silk face coverings can be softer than fabric face coverings

-- Facr coverings with clear panels in the front can be good for people who rely on lip reading as a form of communication.
+- Face coverings with clear panels in the front can be good if you communicate with people who rely on lip reading as a form of communication

 If you query someone, be kind